Tu Vu

 Selected publications

-- EMNLPFoundational Autoraters: Taming Large Language Models for Better Automatic EvaluationIn Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing, 2024// The top-performing generative model on RewardBench as of July 15, 2024, trained only on publicly available data
+For an up-to-date list of my research papers, please see my Google Scholar profile. * denotes equal contribution.- EMNLPFoundational Autoraters: Taming Large Language Models for Better Automatic EvaluationIn Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing, 2024// The top-performing generative model on RewardBench as of July 15, 2024, trained only on publicly available data

 - Technical reportGemini: A Family of Highly Capable Multimodal ModelsIn arXiv preprint arXiv:2312.11805, 2023// Google AI Blog